Beyond the pandemic: London votes for a mayor during crisis

 Burton thinks Khan has done a pretty good job as mayor, though he wants more support for cycling and community ventures.

-Across town in Ladbroke Grove, resident Nicholas Olajide likes rival Bailey’s pledge to cut crime.
+Across town in Ladbroke Grove, Nicholas Olajide likes Bailey’s pledge to cut crime.
 He, too, thinks the pandemic has given the city a new sense of itself.

 “I think it has awakened a sense of community in people,” Olajide said.
 “Before, London was going the way whereby we were no longer a community, no longer our neighbors’ keeper.
 But I think that has brought us back together.
 People staying home and caring about their neighbors, working from home — it has brought families closer together.”